BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute *best* time to visit Joshua Tree, and what should I expect weather-wise?
+When is the absolute best time to visit Joshua Tree, and what should I pack for it?

-I'm driving in from Los Angeles.
-What's the best way to navigate the park and avoid getting lost, especially with spotty cell service?
+I'm driving from Los Angeles.
+What's the best way to get into the park and are there any entrance fees I should know about?

-What are the biggest safety concerns I should be aware of in Joshua Tree, and how can I prepare?
+What are the biggest safety concerns I should be aware of in Joshua Tree?

 What is the cheapest month to visit Joshua Tree National Park, USA?